rogerbinns/apsw/doc/execution.rst

 If you have multiple threads and/or multiple programs accessing the same database then there may be contention for the file.
 SQLite will return SQLITE_BUSY which will be raised as BusyError.
-You can call :meth:`Connection.setbusytimeout` to set how long SQLite will retry for or :meth:`Connection.setbusyhandler` to install your own busy handler.
+You can call :meth:`Connection.set_busy_timeout` to set how long SQLite will retry for or :meth:`Connection.set_busy_handler` to install your own busy handler.
 Note that SQLite won't call the busy handler or timeout if it believes a deadlock has arisen.
 SQLite's locking and concurrency is described `here <https://sqlite.org/lockingv3.html>`_.